benvaljean/benvaljean.github.io/_posts/2009-06-22-Apache_Rewrite.markdown

     RewriteCond %{HTTPS} off
     RewriteRule (.*) https://%{HTTP_HOST}%{REQUEST_URI}

-This works great with Apache but not ISAPI\_Rewrite for some reason, the following must be used:
+This works great with Apache but not ISAPI\_Rewrite, the following must be used:

     RewriteCond  %HTTPS (?!on).*
     RewriteCond Host: (.*)